-Score 9 All newspapers have at least some ties to political parties, reflecting the interests of the publications' owners.
-They tend to be rather biased or partisan, especially during election campaigns.
-While Luxembourger Wort was always considered to be close to the Christian Social People's Party, Tageblatt is affiliated with the Luxembourg Socialist Workers' Party and the Lëtzebuerger Journal has close links to the Democratic Party.
-To shore up their dwindling readerships, newspapers have adopted a more balanced line in recent years, reducing their political bias, to the benefit of smaller parties and organizations.
+Historically all of Luxembourg's daily newspapers have at least some ties to political parties, reflecting the interests of the publications' owners, and their coverage of election campaigns has tended to be rather biased or partisan.
+Recent changes are noticeable in this domain.
+While the Tageblatt is still close to the LSAP and the Zeitung vum Letzebuerger Vollek to the small Luxembourg Communist Party, the Luxembourger Wort, which was always considered to be close to the CSV, has been acquired by the Belgian media company Mediahuis.
+The Journal, which has close links to the DP, ceased appearing as a daily newspaper and has become an online publication.
+In addition, to shore up their dwindling readerships, newspapers have adopted a more balanced line in recent years, reducing their political bias, to the benefit of smaller parties and organizations.
 However, circulation figures continue to drop at all newspapers.
-At the same time, new journalistic projects are being created, such as Reporter, an online magazine that offers serious in-depth journalism and has no advertising.
+At the same time, new journalistic projects are being created, such as Reporter, an online magazine that aims to offer in-depth journalism and has no advertising.